Andre Pallante: Professional career

 Pallante signed with the Cardinals and made his professional debut with the State College Spikes of the Class A Short Season New York–Penn League, going 1–0 with a 2.78 ERA over 35 2/3 innings.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 For a majority of the 2021 season, Pallante played with the Springfield Cardinals of the Double-A Central and started 21 games in which he went 4–7 with a 3.82 ERA and 82 strikeouts over 94 1/3 innings.
 After the end of Springfield's season in mid-September, he was promoted to the Memphis Redbirds of the Triple-A East, with whom he appeared in two games.
 He was selected to play in the Arizona Fall League for the Glendale Desert Dogs after the season where he was named to the Fall Stars Game.

+St. Louis Cardinals

 Pallante was a non-roster invitee to spring training in 2022, and on April 4, the Cardinals announced that he had been named to the Opening Day roster.
 He made his MLB debut on April 10 versus the Pittsburgh Pirates, throwing one inning in relief and giving up one earned run.
 In early June, he moved into the starting rotation.
+Over 47 games (ten starts) as a rookie for the Cardinals in 2022, Pallante went 6-5 with a 3.17 ERA and 73 strikeouts over 108 innings.

+Pallante spent the 2023 season in the Cardinals bullpen, appearing in 62 games and going 4-1 with a 4.76 ERA over 68 innings.
+In 2024, he moved back into the starting rotation.
+Over 29 games (twenty starts), he went 8-8 with a 3.78 ERA.

+Prior to the 2025 season, Pallante defeated the Cardinals in salary arbitration to earn $2.1 million as opposed to St. Louis' $1.9 million offer.
+He returned as a member of St. Louis' starting rotation to open the 2025 season.

+International career

+Pallante played for the Italy national baseball team at the 2023 World Baseball Classic.